jlan84/numpy-assignment/README.md

     ```

-1. Write a dunction that creates a square two-dimensional array of zeros, but with ones on the diagonals immediately below and above the main diagonal.
+1. Write a function that creates a square two-dimensional array of zeros, but with ones on the diagonals immediately below and above the main diagonal.
 For example, when `n=5`, you should create the following two-dimensional array

     ```
     ones_above_and_below_diagonal(5)